Alluseri/ai-dungeon-better-farmer/README.md

 You will not get banned unless the developers silently update the API and I don't manage to place a warning and update the script in time, OR if you decide to use unsafe mode.
 Keep that in mind.

 As a counter fact, I use this on main in unsafe mode with all restrictions lifted and still not banned.

+## Support
+YouTube comments & Reddit comments are a very unreliable way of receiving support, using GitHub Issues is suggested instead.

 ## Usage
 Check out the [showcase](https://youtu.be/Jr_UAZQ-mqQ) for an all-in-1 guide.